 Turn on your projector now and check it's straight and the picture is central.

 Step three: get decorating

 So with the essentials sorted now comes the fun bit, making it look like the most Instagrammable thing you have ever created in your life.
-Basically that means string up A TON of fairy lights, the more the better.
-We love the look of festoon lights and you could also add some lanterns to create even more of a lovely glow.
-And if you are feeling really extra, bring out you duvet and hang up a net canopy to create am almost outdoor bedroom.
+Basically, that means string up A TON of fairy lights - the more, the better.
+We love the look of festoon lights, and you could also add some lanterns to create even more of a lovely glow.
+And if you are feeling really extra, bring out your duvet and hang up a net canopy to create an almost outdoor bedroom.
 Dreamy!